shipurjan/cullergrader/README.md

 - Reloading groups
 - Scrolling through large photo sets

-The cache automatically evicts the least recently used entries when the memory limit is reached.
+The cache clears automatically when loading a new directory.

 ## Contributing
 Contributions to Cullergrader are **greatly appreciated**, as a tool made from one photographer to another, the best way Cullergrader can improve is through continued feedback and contributions.